Voyager Point

 Voyager Point's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 5.6 and 5.2% of residents respectively.
-A significant majority, 78.3%, report being completely clear of medical ailments, slightly higher than the 76.4% reported across Greater Sydney.
-The area has a lower proportion of seniors aged 65 and over at 10.7% (181 people), compared to Greater Sydney's 12.8%.
-Notably, health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+The area has a very low prevalence of common health conditions across all age groups.
+Approximately 58% (~989 people) of the total population has private health cover.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 5.6 and 5.2% of residents respectively.
+A significant majority, 78.3%, declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Working-age residents exhibit low chronic condition prevalence.
+The area has 11.2% (190 people) of residents aged 65 and over, which is lower than the 15.4% in Greater Sydney.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health